markchipman/301-nfs-storage-spaces-direct-md/README.md

 To deploy the sample via the command line (using [Azure PowerShell or the Azure CLI](https://azure.microsoft.com/en-us/downloads/)) you can use the scripts.

-Simple execute the script and pass in the folder name of the sample you want to deploy.
+Simply execute the script and pass in the folder name of the sample you want to deploy.
 For example:

 ```PowerShell
 .\Deploy-AzureResourceGroup.ps1 -ResourceGroupLocation 'eastus' -ArtifactsStagingDirectory '[foldername]'